odewit8/odewit8.github.io/_pages/about.md

 Research
 ======
-I am interested in mathematically understanding the emergence of order in groups of animals.
-Examples of this emergence are lane formation in groups of ants or pedestrians or flocking in birds.
+I am interested in mathematically understanding the emergence of collective behaviour in groups of animals.
+Examples of this emergence are lane formation in groups of ants or pedestrians, or flocking in birds.
-<iframe src="https://giphy.com/embed/KJQva3zYQ2rni" width="480" height="269" style="" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/tokyo-crossing-shibuya-KJQva3zYQ2rni">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/KJQva3zYQ2rni" width="480" height="269" style="" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/tokyo-crossing-shibuya-KJQva3zYQ2rni">Street crossing in Tokyo</a></p>